samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 * 1 [Exhaustion](/sources/dnd/free-rules/rules-glossary#ExhaustionCondition) level
 * The [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) or [Petrified](/sources/dnd/free-rules/rules-glossary#PetrifiedCondition) condition
-* A curse, including the target’s [Attunement](/sources/dnd/free-rules/rules-glossary#Attunement) to a cursed magic item
+* A curse, including the target's [Attunement](/sources/dnd/free-rules/rules-glossary#Attunement) to a cursed magic item
-* Any reduction to one of the target’s ability scores
+* Any reduction to one of the target's ability scores
-* Any reduction to the target’s Hit Point maximum
+* Any reduction to the target's Hit Point maximum

 ---